Web3

 In practice the term covers wallets, smart contracts, decentralised exchanges, NFTs, DAOs, account abstraction, ZK-based systems, cross-chain bridges, and the application layer that sits on all of the above.
 Wavect builds in this space across EVM (Ethereum and its compatible chains), Solana, Cosmos, Polkadot, Near, Ton, and ICP.

 The honest version: most Web3 projects do not need a blockchain.
 The ones that do (assets that must survive the vendor’s bankruptcy, multi-party trust without a central operator, permissionless composability) are valuable.
 The rest are venture-funded distractions.
+The trade-off is permanence cuts both ways: the same immutability that makes web3 trustworthy means a shipped bug is a bug forever and value is at stake from minute one.
 We will tell you which category you fall into.